 Notes about the Final Project

 The project is intentionally left to be open ended and you can try to make it more exciting for yourself.
 You are supposed to choose a theory paper (appeared in any of the theory conferences, FOCS, STOC, SODA, ICALP, ESA, APPROX, PODC, etc).
 The paper is supposed to be relatively recent, say it is to be published not earlier than 2000.
-You can make groups of at most 2 people working on the same project.
-Please send me your group and the paper that you would like to work on by Sunday Feb 19th.For the final project you can choose from one of the following 3 options:
+Please send me the paper that you would like to work on by Friday Nov 23rd.For the final project you can choose from one of the following 3 options:

 Option 1: Write a summary of the paper.
 Your summary should contain the following items: